equivalent/equivalent.github.io/_posts/til/2017-05-26-phoenix-increase-timeout-when-debugging-with-iexpry-in-exunit.markdown

+---
+layout: til_post
-# Phoenix increase timeout when debugging with IEx.pry in ExUnit
+title:  "Phoenix increase timeout when debugging with IEx.pry in ExUnit"
+categories: til
+redirect_from:
+  - "/tils/25"
+  - "/tils/25-phoenix-increase-timeout-when-debugging-with-iex-pry-in-exunit"
+---

 Phoenix, Ecto and ExUnit have some default timeouts.
 So once you start debugging you have maybe 10 or 15